sdasda7777/MIDIProcessor/README.md

 # MIDIProcessor
-Processes live MIDI input based on passed script.
+Processes live MIDI input based on passed script, allowing for filtering, editing, re-routing, duplicating and splitting messages.
 Library used for interaction with MIDI is rtmidi.

 Due to the fact I took lot of code from my school project and I might want to use it again in other school projects, please consider filing issue before making forks or pull requests.
 I am very open to implementing new stuff if I find your use case reasonable.